W34K3D/W34K3D/aws-cloud-solution-architect.md

 ### IAM Policies Structure

 - Consist of
-  - Version: oplicy language version, always include "2012-10-17"
+  - Version: policy language version, always include "2012-10-17"
   - Id: an identifier for the policy (optional)
   - Statement: one or more individual statements (required)